-- Find out if children feel engaged by their classes and safe from bullies and other threats. - Ensure children keep up with schoolwork so they are not tempted to miss school if they haven't done their homework or studied for a test. - Stay on top of academic progress and seek help from teachers or tutors if necessary.
+- Find out if children feel engaged by their classes and safe from bullies and other threats. - Ensure children are keeping up with school work so they are not tempted to miss school if they haven't done their homework or studied for a test. - Stay on top of academic progress and seek help from teachers or tutors if necessary.
 Make sure teachers know how to contact you. - Stay on top of your child's social contacts.
-Peer pressure can lead to skipping school, while students without many friends can feel isolated. - Encourage meaningful after-school activities, including sports and clubs.
+Peer pressure can lead to skipping school, while students without many friends can feel isolated.

+Encourage meaningful after-school activities, including sports and clubs.